Change detection in complex dynamical systems using intrinsic phase and amplitude synchronization: Intrinsic Phase Synchronization

-On simplification, we get, } -3em \QED 1.5em \end{proof} Here, we note that as $P_s(\nu)\rightarrow 1$, we have $\xi\geq 4$.
-This implies that whenever there is a singularity in $R^j(t)$, expected level of phase synchronization between the corresponding halfwaves at level $j$ and $j+1$ will be amplified by more than 4 folds as compared to when there is no singularity.
+Please see Appendix F of the supplementary material for the proof.
+Here, we note that as $P_s(\nu)\rightarrow 1$, we have $\xi_{k^*}\geq 4$.
+This implies that whenever there is a singularity in $R^j(t)$, the expected level of phase synchronization between the halfwaves at level $j$ and $j+1$ is amplified by more than 4 folds as compared to when there is no singularity.
 It also suggests that information about a singularity is reflected in the phase synchronization statistic among the corresponding halfwaves.

-Our experimental observations, consistent with an earlier result reported in \cite{gonzalez2002amplitude} suggest that dynamical systems where change points are characterized by second/higher order moment shift in nonlinear, nonstationary systems, exhibits a high level of Amplitude Envelope Synchronization (AES) (synchronization between the envelopes of maxima and minima at two different levels of ITD components rather than the components themselves; see \cite{banerjee2010chaos} for more discussion) among a set of rotation components, $\{R^j(t)\}_{j \in J}$.
-Therefore, the expected level of AES among the components that would capture the most variations in the amplitude component would be higher compared to the remaining components.
+Apart from singularities, our experimental observations (see Sections 4.3 and 4.4) suggest that the statistic can be used to detect a much broader set of sharp changes in real world dynamic systems.
+Consistent with the results reported in \cite{gonzalez2002amplitude}, whenever change points are characterized by second/higher order moment shifts in nonlinear and nonstationary dynamic systems, we noted a high level of synchronization between the envelopes of maxima and minima at two different levels of ITD components, also referred to as the Amplitude Envelope Synchronization (AES) (see \cite{banerjee2010chaos} for additional discussion).
+The value of AES among the levels of rotation components in $\mathcal{G}$ would be higher as compared to those for the remaining components.